chobbledotcom/blog/content/blog/24-11-27-firstpost.md

 The business will:

-- Teach local businesses how to take control of their online presence.
+- Teach local businesses to take control of their online presence
-- Build websites and tooling using libre and freedom-respecting technologies.
+- Build everything using libre and freedom-respecting technologies
-- Open source the code I write and give and complete instructions.
+- Open source the code and give complete instructions
-- Never lock anyone in to using my services.
+- Never lock anyone in to using my services
-- Be very transparent about my costs and finances.
+- Be totally transparent about costs / finances
-- Work at discounted or free rates for ethically-minded businesses.
+- Work at a discount / free rates ethically-minded businesses
-- Trade services rather than money whenever possible.
+- Trade services instead of money when I can

 This is a very different approach from most web agencies who instead want to lock you in to using their platform and want you to rely on them for everything, so you need to start from scatch if you move.